Whale Shark Conservation: Everything You

 How Many Whale Sharks are Left in the Wild?

 The global population number for the whale shark is unknown.
 However, based new studies, evidence and reports from researchers at points along traditional whale shark migration routes, it is believed that the global shark population has decreased 50% since the 1980's.
 It is not known whether this overall decline in their population is due to alterations in migratory patterns, possibly caused by ocean temperature changes that affect their food sources.
+Look at the video below from the Marine Megafauna Foundation and Dr. Simon Pierce for an important overview on the declining worldwide whale shark population.

 Whale Shark Conservation Notes